carla-simulator/carla/Docs/tuto_A_add_map/add_map_package.md

         ./ImportAssets.sh
 ```

-__7.__ Two packages cannot have the same name in CARLA so you may need to change the name of the package folder.
-Go to `CarlaUE4/Content` and change the package name appropriately.

-__8.__ To run a simulation with the new map, run CARLA and then change the map using the `config.py` file:
+__7.__ To run a simulation with the new map, run CARLA and then change the map using the `config.py` file:

 ```sh
     cd PythonAPI/util